Williloo/sus1531/README.md

 If you get an error stating that the address is already in use, you can change the port number in `config.json` to any number from `49152` to `65535`.
 Is it likely that another student may be using your original port number.

 Do **NOT** move the location of either `config.json` or `server.ts`.
-You must utilise the host/port combination from the `config.json` for the server, and any auxillary calls to routes within your test files.
+You must utilise the host/port combination from the `config.json` for the server, and any auxilliary calls to routes within your test files.
 You may edit the port/host field within the `config.json` file, but be sure to dynamically import the port from this file for all your tests and do **NOT** hard-code its value since this may result in automarking failures.

 ### 🐝 4.3.
 Implementing and testing features